Fault Management Unit (FMU)

 The subsystem interfaces with the following device types:

-FMUs, which propagate faults from their own safety mechanisms or from other FMUs in a hierarchical topology.
+• System FMUs, which propagate faults from their own safety mechanisms or from other FMUs in a hierarchical topology.
+This is the FMU described in the Safety Island Design Specification.

 This documentation explains the FMU module’s role in the Safety Diagnostics Monitoring subsystem and how it integrates into the SCP-firmware.